 In order to achieve these specific characteristics, watermelon underwent a conventional hybridization and breeding process, thus giving it a yellowish color, a size and weight different from conventional ones, and a lower amount of seeds compared to red watermelon.

 Yellow watermelon in Japan?

 The square watermelon in Japan has become popular again for now, despite having been around since the Edo period.
 Unlike the yellow melon, the watermelon was not popular for its color and lighter flavor.

 Main characteristics of yellow watermelon

 Another disease that yellow watermelon helps prevent is asthma.
-Due to its high content of zinc and vitamin C, this fruit helps maintain and dilate the respiratory tract, thus preventing the recurrence of asthma.
-It can also help to strengthen bones, as it also contains potassium and calcium, which are essential for bone growth and strengthening.
+Due to its high content of zinc and vitamin C, this fruit helps to maintain and dilate the respiratory tract, thus preventing the recurrence of asthma.
+It can also help strengthen bones, as it also contains potassium and calcium, which are essential for bone growth and strengthening.

-Other fun facts about yellow watermelon
+Other facts about yellow watermelon

 So, did you feel like trying the yellow watermelon?
-If you are thinking of buying or planting yellow watermelon, its price in Brazil is around R$ 18.00 for ten watermelon seeds.
+If you are thinking of buying or planting yellow watermelon, know that its price in Brazil is around R$ 18.00 for ten watermelon seeds.
 You will certainly not regret putting this delicious and nutritious fruit on your summer menu.